 History

-At first, his success allowed him to live in complete luxury.
-He and his wife raised seven girls – daughters, sisters, and nieces – on these lands, treating them like princesses.
+At first, his success allowed him and his wife to live in complete luxury and raise seven girls – daughters, sisters, and nieces – on these lands.
 But with Jose’s wealth came an insatiable appetite for gambling and drink.

 The farms were secretly going bankrupt.